Listening is the mother of all language skills.

 Of course, if you’re tired of watching strange cultures and unknown actors and just want to relax, you can also always find your favorite Hollywood films dubbed into almost any language out there.
 Another advantage here is that the speech used for dubbing is often clearer than in original-language films.

-Keep these 5 secrets in mind, and you’ll be reaping the benefits of awesome language listening skills in no time!
+Keep these five secrets for how to learn language listening skills in mind, and you’ll be reaping the benefits of awesome language listening skills in no time!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn languages with real-world videos.